HotDamnCoder/LED-Visualizer/README.md

 Supports audio (audio.py) and video (video.py) visualization for RGBW non-adressable LED strip.

 Dependencies:
-- numpy
+- Numpy
+- PyAudio (for WASAPI as_loopback feature must have a special version of [PyAudio](https://github.com/intxcc/pyaudio_portaudio))
-- pyaudio (alsaaudio if you're on linux)
+- AlsaAudio (if you're on linux)
 - Python Image Library (PIL)

 Usage : <script_name> --ip <arduino_ip> -p <arduino_port>

-For IP argument it can be also a mDNS or DNS name
+Note : IP argument can be also a mDNS or DNS name